humanwhocodes/humanwhocodes.com/src/pages/_posts/2012-05-15-working-with-files-in-javascript-part-2.md

     reader.readAsText(file);

 This example simply reads the contents of a file and outputs it in plain text to the console.
-The `onload` handler is called when the file is successfully read whereas the `onerror` handler is called if the file wasn&#8217;t read for some reason.
-The `FileReader` instance is available inside of the event handler via `event.target` and it&#8217;s recommended to use that instead of referencing the `reader` variable directly.
+The `onload` handler is called when the file is successfully read whereas the `onerror` handler is called if the file wasn't read for some reason.
+The `FileReader` instance is available inside of the event handler via `event.target` and it's recommended to use that instead of referencing the `reader` variable directly.
 The `result` property contains the file contents on success and `error` contains error information about the failed operation.

 ### Reading data URIs